Jaded-Encoding-Thaumaturgy/wobbly-guide/README.md

 This guide may not always be entirely up-to-date with what newer commits offer.
-Programs may be in constant development, so if something is outdated or there are any errors in this book, please [contact us][contact]!
+Programs may be in constant development, so if something is outdated or you find any errors in this book, please [contact us][contact]!

 This is neither a Vapoursynth nor a filtering guide.